mrange/fsharpadvent2016/src/perfcollection/README.md

 The imperative code is the fastest in general.
 The reason for this is that it is implemented as an efficient for loop.

-Other pipelines creates intermediate objects that support constructing the pipeline, this creates memory pressure.
-In order to pass values down the pipeline virtual dispatch is used which is hard for the JIT:er to inline.
+Other pipelines create intermediate objects that support constructing the pipeline, this creates memory pressure.
+In order to pass values down the pipeline virtual dispatch is used which is hard for the jitter to inline.

 I implemented a few data pipelines in C++ and modern C++ compilers are able to eliminate the intermediate objects.
 What remains typically is an optimized loop with almost identical performance to imperative code.
 That's pretty cool.